 Founded by Rob Katz and Kevin Boehm in 2002, Boka Restaurant Group is one of the premier chef-driven restaurant groups in the country.
-Anchored by partnerships with six of America’s great chefs, Giuseppe Tentori, Stephanie Izard, Chris Pandel, Lee Wolen, Jimmy Papadopoulos, and Gene Kato, BRG has 23 entities, each of them individually crafted and conceptually unique.
+Anchored by partnerships with five of America’s great chefs, Giuseppe Tentori, Stephanie Izard, Chris Pandel, Lee Wolen, and Gene Kato, BRG has distinct culinary experiences, each of them individually crafted and conceptually unique.

 One of the things I love most about what I do is working with talented, interesting, passionate people.
 Connecting people, supporting people, and combining our skills to solve problems together is what this business is all about.